 Yummmm!
-We’ve already eaten half way through this dish, but I already want to make more!
-It’s just such a warm comforting, winter classic.
-This Vegetable Pot Pie Skillet contains a creamy, herb-infused sauce that drenches a medley of mixed vegetables and is topped with fresh, homemade biscuits that are dotted with cheddar cheese.
+We’ve already eaten half way through this Vegetable Pot Pie Skillet, but I already want to make more!
+It’s just such a warm and comforting winter classic.
+This Vegetable Pot Pie Skillet contains a creamy, herb-infused sauce that drenches a medley of mixed vegetables, and is topped with fresh, homemade cheddar biscuits that are dotted fresh chives.
 I mean really, what’s not to love here?

 The servings are on the smaller side for this one, but it’s a rich dish.
 There’s butter and a lot of it.
 But you burn more calories in the winter when it’s cold outside, right?? … That’s my story and I’m sticking to it. 🙈